ria-ahyoung/medium-trends-daily/readme.md

 <blockquote>So you want to try out vector search but you don’t want to pay OpenAI, or use Huggingface, and you don’t want to pay a vector database…</blockquote>

 <h3>3.
-Node.js is Not Single-Threaded - <a href="https://medium.com/@tkachenko.hello/node-js-is-not-single-threaded-1383594dbd17" target="_blank" rel="noopener noreferrer">link</a></h3>
+10 Best npm Packages for Node.js API Development (PART — 2) - <a href="https://medium.com/@habtesoft/10-best-npm-packages-for-node-js-api-development-part-2-bf714587832d" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Tkachenko Evgeny`**
+✍️ **posted by `habtesoft`**

-<blockquote>Node.js is known as a blazingly fast server platform with its revolutionary single-thread architecture, utilizing server resources more…</blockquote>
+<blockquote>Node.js has a vibrant ecosystem of npm packages that can significantly enhance your API development process.
+These packages provide…</blockquote>

-<h3>4. 🚀✨ Unlocking AI Magic: 10 Ways to Supercharge Your Node.js Apps with OpenAI 🤖💡 - <a href="https://medium.com/@ananthu0000/unlocking-ai-magic-10-ways-to-supercharge-your-node-js-apps-with-openai-6ce77516e380" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>4.
+Why Deno is the Future of JavaScript Development (and Why You Should Ditch Node) - <a href="https://medium.com/javascript-in-plain-english/why-deno-is-the-future-of-javascript-development-and-why-you-should-ditch-node-1a124c427430" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ananthu Raj`**
+✍️ **posted by `Akash Thoriya`**

-<blockquote>OpenAI provides an API that lets you interact with powerful AI models for tasks like generating text, creating images, or performing…</blockquote>
+<blockquote>In the fast-paced world of web development, making the right technology choice can be the difference between smooth sailing and endless…</blockquote>

 <h3>5.
 Announcing Gulp v5 - <a href="https://medium.com/gulpjs/announcing-gulp-v5-c67d077dbdb7" target="_blank" rel="noopener noreferrer">link</a></h3>